aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 <a href="http://docs.openstack.org/project-team-guide/" target="_blank"> OpenStack Project Team Guide</a>

-* Transparent documentation.
+* Transparent documentation
-* Provides a starting point for creating your project.
+* Provides a starting point for creating your project
-* We are here to discuss our experience while creating our projects.
+* We are here to discuss our experience while creating our projects

 <!-- .slide: data-state="normal" id="call-to-action" data-menu-title="Call to action" -->